Eric Haase Player Props: Tigers vs. Rockies

 Eric Haase At The Plate

-- Haase has seven doubles, a triple, three home runs and 14 walks while batting .218.
+- Haase is hitting .219 with seven doubles, a triple, three home runs and 14 walks.

-- In 49.2% of his 61 games this season, Haase has picked up at least one hit.
-He's also had nine multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.